World Cup

 Author

-Portugal's superior attacking output and Croatia's defensive fragility tilt this knockout tie towards a narrow home win.
+Portugal's superior attacking output and Croatia's defensive fragility tilt this knockout tie towards a narrow home win, with the market firming slightly from 1.81 to 1.76.

 Portugal against Croatia at BMO Field in Toronto, with both sides through the group stage and now facing a World Cup knockout tie that will test mentality as much as quality.
 Portugal collected five points from three games, conceding just once and thrashing Uzbekistan 5-0 to showcase their attacking threat.
 Croatia scraped through with six points but leaked four to England and carry a fragile defensive record into this encounter.
-I'm leaning towards a narrow Portugal win, with enough firepower to exploit Croatia's recent vulnerability at the back.
+The market has tightened slightly on Portugal, shortening from 1.81 to 1.76, which confirms the direction I was already leaning.
+I'm backing a narrow Portugal win, with enough firepower to exploit Croatia's recent vulnerability at the back.
 Keep reading to see where the value sits.

 I'll start with what the market already sees: Portugal are favourites for good reason.
 They've conceded just one goal across three World Cup group matches, demonstrated ruthless finishing against Uzbekistan, and collected five points without losing.
-The 1.81 price reflects that edge, and I'm not here to argue with the broad direction.
+The 1.76 price reflects that edge, and the slight shortening from 1.81 suggests the market agrees with the direction.
 What I want to figure out is whether Portugal's attacking quality can overcome Croatia's tournament nous, and whether Croatia's defensive fragility persists under knockout pressure.

 Portugal's group-stage record tells a clear story.
 A 0-0 draw with Colombia showed defensive solidity against a well-organised side, the 5-0 demolition of Uzbekistan demonstrated clinical finishing when facing weaker opposition, and a 1-1 draw with Congo DR exposed occasional vulnerability when unable to impose full control.
 Croatia, meanwhile, beat Ghana 2-1, edged Panama 1-0, then conceded four against England in a 4-2 defeat that laid bare their defensive issues.
 That zero goal difference after six points is a red flag.
 When Croatia face high-quality attacking sides, they leak chances and goals.